Skip to content

 • Crosswalk coverage and multiplicity are reported before overlap validation.

-• Construct-overlap outputs carry validation_tier = candidate_farr until a verified WRDS bridge is supplied.
+• Construct-overlap outputs carry validation_tier = candidate_farr under farr provenance and should flip to wrds_validated only after a provenance-tagged WRDS or equivalent bridge is supplied.

 • Empirical sufficiency gates.